-- 1. The first stage is the collection of the agreed data elements by service providers for each client who is eligible for inclusion in the collection.
-Service providers then forward their collected information to the designated health authority for collation.
-This process will differ across jurisdictions, as service providers in some states/territories are required to forward their data to an area or region coordinator, whereas in other states the data are forwarded directly to the central authority. - 2.
-The second stage involves the designated health authority collating the data that were forwarded by the service providers.
+- 2. The second stage involves the designated health authority collating the data that were forwarded by the service providers.
 At this stage the data should also undergo a rigorous validation process to ensure the quality of the information using the validation checks in Tables 4 and 5.
 Health authorities are required to allocate establishment-level data elements.
 The collated unit record data is then forwarded to the AIHW. - 3.
-At stage three, the AIHW receives the collated state/territory data for validation.
-When finished validating the data, the AIHW sends an electronic summary validation report to each state/territory health authority (which includes all queries and identified problems with their data relating to checks specified in tables 4 and 5) for resolution and clarification. - 4.
-At stage four, state and territory health authorities assess which of the changes specified in the summary validation report need to be made to the data and then make those changes.
-Details of the changes made are to be added to the appropriate section of the summary validation report and the report returned electronically to AIHW together with a revised data file and revised frequency and cross-tabulation tables for final checking. - 5.
-AIHW checks that the changes have been made and the revised frequency and crosstabulation tables are correct.
-State and territory health authorities can then sign off their data set (i.e. send an email to AIHW authorising the loading of their data to the national database).
-The jurisdictional data will then be loaded to the national database where all data are stored by the AIHW ready for analysis and reporting.
+At stage three, the AIHW receives the collated Australian Government and state/territory data for validation.
+When finished validating the data, the AIHW sends an electronic summary validation report to each Australian Government and state/territory health authority (which includes all queries and identified problems with their data relating to checks specified in tables 5.2 and 5.3) for resolution and clarification. - 4.
+At stage four, Australian Government and state and territory health authorities assess which of the changes specified in the summary validation report need to be made to the data and then make those changes.
+Details of the changes made are to be added to the appropriate section of the summary validation report and the report returned electronically to AIHW together with a revised data file and revised frequency and crosstabulation tables for final checking.

+5. AIHW checks that the changes have been made and the revised frequency and crosstabulation tables are correct.
+Australian Government and state and territory health authorities can then sign off their data set (i.e. send an email to AIHW authorising the loading of their data to the national database).
+The jurisdictional data are then loaded to the national database where all data are stored by the AIHW ready for analysis and reporting.